Key Considerations for Belgian Payroll in 2020

 Belgium work permit exemptions

 Some foreign employees are exempt from the work permit obligation.
-Employees with a managerial or executive position are exempt, provided:
+Employees with a managerial or executive position are exempt, provided they;

 Foreign employees on business trips are exempt from work permits.
 If they are attending private meetings and their stay in Belgium does not exceed 60 days par calendar year, with a maximum of 20 consecutive calendar days per meeting.